meteor/meteor/client/full-api/api/methods.md

 <h2 id="ddpratelimiter"><span>DDPRateLimiter</span></h2>

-A rate limiter added directly to DDP.
-The DDPRateLimiter allows you to add rules to limit calls by one or more of user IDs, IP addresses, method names and/or subscription names.
+The DDPRateLimiter allows users to add rules to limit calls to Meteor methods and subscriptions by one or more of user IDs, IP addresses, sessions, and method & subscription names.
 The rate limiter is called on every method and subscription invocation.
-A default rule of limiting 'login' attempts to 5 calls every 10 seconds per IP address has been added to the [`Accounts base package`](#accounts_api).
-The rule can be removed by calling [`Accounts.removeDefaultRateLimit()`].
+A default rule of limiting login, password reset and new user creation  attempts to 5 calls every 10 seconds per session has been added to the [`accounts package`](#accounts_api).
+The rule can be removed by calling `Accounts.removeDefaultRateLimit()`.

+The DDPRateLimiter is configured with a set of rules.
+Each rule is a set of keys to be inspected with filters on those keys to specify all DDP messages that satisfy the rule.
+Each of these possible messages that satisfy the rule is given a bucket by creating a unique string composed of all the keys in the rule and the values from the message.
+After each rule's specified time interval, all the buckets are deleted.
+A rate limit is said to have been hit when a bucket has reached the rule's capacity, at which point errors will be returned for that input until the buckets are reset.

 {{> autoApiBox "DDPRateLimiter.addRule"}}
 {{> autoApiBox "DDPRateLimiter.removeRule"}}